 Prospective or newly admitted students can have a review of their potential transfer credit done on site by an Academic Advisor.
 This review is an estimate of the academic credit UMUC might accept toward a particular degree and of the requirements that would remain to be fulfilled.
-(Sources of credit are described on page 31 and online at www.umuc.edu/students/admissions/transfer/policies.cfm.)
+(A description of sources of credit can be found on page 34 and online at www. umuc.edu/ugtransfercredit.)
 This review is not binding on either the student or UMUC and is subject to change.